10th May 2018

 David Kitt (IRE) was runner up in the 2017 Irish Amateur (Close) which enjoyed a strong field and certainly raised his profile.

-In passing I note there are very few Midland entries.
-I wonder if this is the first McEvoy where there hasn’t been an entry from within c.50 miles of Copt Heath.
-It appears that Charlie Salter (ENG) from Northamptonshire County GC is the most ‘local’.
+In passing I note there are very few entries from the Midlands.
+I wonder if this is the first McEvoy where there hasn’t been an entry from within c.40 miles of Copt Heath.

 Copt Heath Golf Club

 Copt Heath Golf Club is the home of The Peter McEvoy Trophy.
 The competition is run by the Club and administered by their staff and member volunteers.